AWS Classic

 protocol: http

-Create a VirtualRouter Resource
+Create VirtualRouter Resource

 new VirtualRouter(name: string, args: VirtualRouterArgs, opts?: CustomResourceOptions);